The Exodus wallet is a multicurrency cryptocurrency wallet that has generated a great deal of buzz since its launch back in 2016.

 Ideal Exodus Wallet User

-Exodus Wallet Security
+Exodus Wallet Security and Trezor Integration

 Some users might be put off by the fact that the code for the Exodus wallet is not 100% open-source, but one of the founders (JP Richardson) is considered to be very trustworthy within the developer community, having contributed over 190 open-source libraries.

 They have stated that keeping a few “trade secrets” has allowed them to ensure the long term success of the company and improve the security of the wallet.
 By not open sourcing these critical components it makes it harder for hackers to bootleg the wallet and develop phishing versions.
 Moreover, many of the functional components in Exodus are open source and available on their Github.
 You can read Exodus’ official explanation about open source code for the Exodus wallet on their site.

 Exodus Wallet Privacy